Anita Zaidi: Research and career

 In 2002, after completing her specialist training, Zaidi returned to Pakistan.
-She was one of the youngest faculty members to be promoted to full Professor when she became Chair of the Department of Paediatrics and Child Health at Aga Khan University.
+She was one of the youngest faculty members to be promoted to full professor when she became chair of the Department of Paediatrics and Child Health at Aga Khan University.
 In 2011 she was awarded an endowed position; the Ruby and Karim Bahudar Ali Jessani Professor and Chair.
 At Aga Khan University Zaidi established a state-of-the-art laboratory that investigates paediatric infectious diseases.
 Zaidi is the only woman from the Global South to contribute a chapter to Nelson Textbook of Paediatrics.

-Zaidi was the first recipient of the Caplow's Children's Prize for her work supporting poverty-stricken communities in Karachi in 2013.
+In 2010 Zaidi was awarded the Vincenzo Marcolongo Memorial Lectureship.
+She was the first recipient of the Caplow's Children's Prize for her work supporting poverty-stricken communities in Karachi in 2013.
 She used the prize to reduce neonatal deaths in Rehri Goth.
 Her efforts focussed on eliminating malnutrition, improving access to healthcare and vaccinations and training for community health professionals.
 She developed programs that supported mother and child health before, during and after children were born.
 Zaidi estimated that the program would reduce child mortality by 65%, saving the lives of 200 children over two years.

 In 2014 Zaidi was shortlisted for physician of the year by Medscape.

-She is Director of the Vaccine Development, Surveillance, and Enteric and Diarrhoea Diseases programs and co-Director of the Maternal, Newborn & Child Health Discovery & Tools programs at the Bill & Melinda Gates Foundation.
+Also in 2014, Zaidi joined the Bill & Melinda Gates Foundation and became the director of the Vaccine Development, Surveillance, and Enteric and Diarrhoea Diseases programs and co-director of the Maternal, Newborn & Child Health Discovery & Tools programs.
 In this capacity Zaidi supports the development of new vaccinations to protect communities around the world.

 In June 2020 the Gates Foundation announced a new division dedicated to gender equality, with Zaidi being its first president.
 As of March 2021, Zaidi still also directs Vaccine Development, Surveillance, Diarrhea and Enteric Diseases at the Foundation.